Top 8 des aliments sources de vitamine D - DIJO Paris

 Vitamin D is essential for many processes to function properly.
 Discover the top 8 foods richest in vitamin D!

-• Vitamin D is fat-soluble and can therefore be assimilated by the body via fats.
+• Vitamin D is fat-soluble and therefore can be absorbed by the body via fats.

 • It is synthesized mainly by the skin thanks to the UVB rays of the sun and is provided in a minority by food.